Saad711T/Udacity-IntroductionToDataScience/README.md

 ## Results
 - The most popular programming languages are Python, JavaScript, and SQL.
-- The highest average salaries are in Switzerland, the United States, and Australia.
+- The highest average salaries are in Bermuda, the United States (including Virgin Islands and U.S. territories) , and Uganda.

 ## Licensing, Authors, and Acknowledgements